 • The average staff occupational therapist resume is 1.0 pages long based on 450 words per page.

-• Patients is the most common skill found on a staff occupational therapist resume.
-It appears on 26.9% of resumes.
+• Patients is the most common skill found on resume samples for staff occupational therapists.
+It appears on 26.9% of staff occupational therapist resumes.

-After learning about how to write a professional staff occupational therapist resume, you can make sure your resume checks all the boxes with our resume builder.
+After learning about how to write a professional resume for a staff occupational therapist, make sure your resume checks all the boxes with our AI resume builder.

 Resume

-Zippia allows you to choose from different easy-to-use Staff Occupational Therapist templates, and provides you with expert advice.
-Using the templates, you can rest assured that the structure and format of your Staff Occupational Therapist resume is top notch.
+Choose from a variety of easy-to-use staff occupational therapist resume templates and get expert advice from Zippia’s AI resume writer along the way.
+Using pre-approved templates, you can rest assured that the structure and format of your staff occupational therapist resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

 Staff Occupational Therapist Resume